dlbbld/clean-chess/README.md

 clean-chess has the following features:
 * Threefold repetition and fifty-moves report
-* Dead position and unwinnability support based on [Chess Unwinnability Analyzer (CHA)](https://github.com/miguel-ambrona/D3-Chess)
+* Implementation of unwinnability and dead position according to the [Chess Unwinnability Analyzer (CHA)](https://github.com/miguel-ambrona/D3-Chess)
 * Java chess API, including PGN support

 The name refers to clean code since the code relies on extensive tests as recommended in clean code.